 Dr. Samuel Abegaz

 Dr. Samuel Melaku Abegaz obtained his PhD degree in Analytical Chemistry in 2005 from Ghent University, Ghent, Belgium.
 He continued carrying out scientific research as a post-doctoral fellow at Howard University, Washington, DC.
 He joined Columbus State University in 2008 as a tenure-track assistant professor.
 In 2012, Dr. Abegaz got his tenure and was promoted to associate professor of chemistry.
+Dr. Abegaz is now a full professor.

 As an analytical and environmental chemist, Dr. Abegaz has a passion for the determination, and speciation of trace elements using ICP - mass spectrometry (ICP-MS) and other spectroscopic techniques.
 He has expertise in the areas of Analytical Chemistry, Environmental Chemistry, Chemical Education, and Fermentation and Alcohol Technology.
 He has an extensive experience in environmental sampling, sample preparation, development of analytical methods such as GC- MS, GC, IR, ICPMS, and AAS; and analysis of toxic heavy metals in atmospheric deposition (ambient air and wet deposition), fresh water, sediment, soil, biological and food samples using spectroscopic techniques.